 Our bank loan agreement provides available borrowing to us at variable interest rates.
 Accordingly, future interest rate changes could potentially put us at risk for a material adverse impact on future earnings and cash flows.
 To mitigate the risks associated with future interest rate movements we have employed interest rate hedges to fix the rate on a portion of our outstanding borrowings for various periods.
-The resulting fixed rates on this portion of our debt are higher than current variable rates and have increased our net effective rate, but have given us protection against interest rate increases.
+The resulting fixed rates on this portion of our debt have given us protection against interest rate increases.

 In February 2015, we entered into a LIBOR based interest rate swap on our term loan for a term of four years with a notional amount of \$100 million.
 The swap amount on our term loan decreases in increments on an annual basis.
-As of June 30, 2017, the amount of the term loan swap was \$60 million and with the term loan swap in place, we pay an effective interest rate of 1.25% plus our base margin.
+As of September 30, 2017, the amount of the term loan swap was \$60 million and with the term loan swap in place, we pay an effective interest rate of 1.25% plus our base margin.
 Also in February 2015, we entered into a LIBOR based interest rate swap on our revolving loan for a term of three years with a notional amount of \$25 million.
-As of June 30, 2017, with the revolving loan swap in place, we pay an effective rate of 1.25% plus our base margin.
+As of September 30, 2017, with the revolving loan swap in place, we pay an effective rate of 1.25% plus our base margin.